-Most job applicants today believe that they should first write their resumes in order for them to land a career.
-Yes, resumes are truly important and highly critical in one’s professional/corporate success.
-It plays a significant role for one to achieve his/her career goals.
+Most job seekers today believe that they should first write their resumes in order for them to land a career.
+Yes, resumes are truly important and highly critical in one’s professional or corporate success.
+It plays a vital role for one to achieve his/her career goals.

-Always keep in mind that for a resume to be successful and outstanding among all other resumes being submitted for the same position, it should be personalized, specific, and targeted to the job you are applying for.
-This means, one personalized resume for every job opportunity.
+Always keep in mind that in order for a resume to win and stand out among all the other resumes vying for the same position, it should be personalized, specific, and aimed to the job you are applying for.
+This means one tailored resume for every job prospect.

-To ensure this, you must first extensively look for the most appropriate job for you AND comprehensively read through the job announcement.
-As you are reading through the job announcement, there are several things, which you should specifically take note of and consider when writing your resume.
+To ensure this, you must first extensively look for the most appropriate job for you AND understand the job description.
+As you are reading through the vacant position, there are several things, which you should specifically take note of and consider when writing your resume.
 These include: